SacrilegeWasTaken/c3dlc/README.md

 Enjoy saving a lotta time!

 # Running

-- Download executable converter3dlc or compile program by yourself.
+## Downloads

+Download converter3dlc for Apple Silicon MacOS or converter3dlc.exe for Windows If you're on linux -> build app with cargo.
+Short instruction located below.

+## User guide

 - Run the executable.
 It will instantly create c3dlc directory in the same folder.
 - Put your text files (you can drop .cie directly) in the c3ldc/source folder.
 - Open file in editor by clicking one of the file buttons.